We are talking about one of the most expensive probiotics on the market. It’s so expensive, I didn’t even buy it. So the question is

 As a parent, that’s always important (the lack of side effects).
 And they also found the younger the child, the more positive the effects.
 They found significant effects lasting for six months.

-The scientists did not report any funding from Neurally, the company that creates a probiotic.
+The scientists did not report any funding from the company that creates this probiotic.
 It’s always important to understand, all right, who funded this?

-I’m not quite sure why they wanted to do this.
+I’m not quite sure why the scientists wanted to do this research.
 It is expensive to do a clinical trial like this, but the clinical trial is done and the results are quite positive.
 And it’s always great that there’s some solid research in autism for this probiotic.
 I don’t think this probiotic is for everybody.
 I did not buy it.

 This is not the probiotic that I would start with.
 If you’re starting to introduce probiotics, I would not start with this.
 And even using any probiotic is not necessarily the first step to take in optimizing gut health.